justUmen/ComfyUI-BjornulfNodes/README.md

 Use my TTS server to generate speech from text.
 ❗ Of course you need to use my TTS server : <https://github.com/justUmen/Bjornulf_XTTS>
 After having that installed, you NEED to create a link in my Comfyui custom node folder called `speakers` : `ComfyUI/custom_nodes/Bjornulf_custom_nodes/speakers`
-That link must must be a link to the folder where you store the voice samples you use for my TTS, like `default.wav`.
+That link must be a link to the folder where you store the voice samples you use for my TTS, like `default.wav`.
 If my TTS server is running on port 8020 (You can test in browser with the link <http://localhost:8020/tts_stream?language=en&speaker_wav=default&text=Hello>) and voice samples are good, you can use this node to generate speech from text.

 ### 32 - 🧑📝 Character Description Generator